LiLabAtVT/I2GDS2025/Group2/README.md

 | **5.
 Annotation**      | Annotate genes in assembled genomes.                                                                               | **Prokka**   |

 ## 0. Environment setup
 Some of the packages needed for this pipeline are not preinstalled on the ARC.
-Create an environment called "group2_env" that will install and load these requirements.
+Fisrt, create an environment called "group2_env" that will install and load these requirements.
 ```
 module load Miniconda3/24.7.1-0